 - The European Federation is formed by the Citizens and the States, participating in the Federation.

-- The powers not delegated to the European Federation by the Constitution, nor prohibited to the States by this Constitution, are reserved to the Citizens or to the respective States.
+- The powers not entrusted to the European Federation by the Constitution, nor prohibited to the States by this Constitution, are reserved to the Citizens or to the respective States.

 Article II – Organization of the Legislative Branch